 Stress Analysis with known Displacement of Air Fin Cooler From Vendor

 This is the most simple type of analysis and In this case, there is no need to model the air cooler in CAESAR II.
 However, in most situations, the displacements are not available.
-So, the stress analysis engineer has to model the equipment taking data from the GA drawing.
+So, the stress analysis engineer has to model the equipment by taking data from the GA drawing.

 Modeling air cooler in Caesar II